 Here’s some perfect examples of marketing memes in action.

-Maximising the effective of your channels is something that every company should be doing, whether it’s in support of a press release, or in lieu of it.
+Maximising the effectiveness of your owned media channels is something that every company should be doing, whether it’s in support of a press release, or in lieu of it.

-And there you have it, these are my top 5 alternatives to a press release.
+And there you have it, these are my top 5 press release alternatives.
 Although a press release is often a first choice when making a new company announcement, all it takes is a little bit of planning to come up with a different way to spread your message.
-And sometimes a bit of creativity can go a long way.
+And who says you can’t do both?
+Sometimes a bit of creativity can go a long way.